 It is never more important than NOW to make a change and be more eco-friendly, be mindful of our future genertions and also CURRENT lives.

-Here at ID's I want to do what I can do, to help.
-So I support a packagine supplier who, with every order I make - and thus every order YOU make, makes a difference with our eco-responsible packaging.
+Here at Iris Dares, we want to do what I can do, to help.
+So we support a packaging supplier who, with every order we make - and thus every order YOU make, makes a difference with our eco-responsible packaging.

 These are the 6 projects we support with our suppliers:

 Enabling women to have economic empowerment by teaching sustainable skills in avocado production.

 In the Bafoussam region of northern Cameroon, where nearly 80% of the population lives on agriculture.
 The effects of climate change and harmful agricultural practices, such as burning and deforestation, deplete the soil and destroy the local ecosystems.
 Avocado producers in this area face many difficulties caused by these issues, as well as the lack of storage infrastructure which results in a significant loss of their production.